wacncontent/CustomizeTool/addCommentOutput/articles/resource-group-create-service-principal-portal.md

 This topic shows you how to create a new service principal using the Azure Management Portal.
 Currently, you must use the Windows Azure Management Portal to create a new service principal.
 This ability will be added to the Azure preview portal in a later release.

 ## Concepts
 1. Azure Active Directory (AAD) - an identity and access management service build for the cloud.
-For more details see: [What is Azure active <!-- deleted by customization Directory](./active-directory-whatis/) --><!-- keep by customization: begin --> Directory](/documentation/articles/active-directory-whatis) <!-- keep by customization: end -->
+For more details see: [What is Azure active Directory](/documentation/articles/active-directory-whatis)
 2. Service Principal - an instance of an application in a directory.
 3. AD Application - a directory record in AAD that identifies an application to AAD.
 For more details see [Basics of Authentication in Azure AD](https://msdn.microsoft.com/zh-cn/library/azure/874839d9-6de6-43aa-9a5c-613b0c93247e#BKMK_Auth).